get-glu/glu/docs/guides/gitops-implementation.md

 This guide follows on from the previous [GitOps and Glu: Overview](/guides/gitops-overview.md) guide.

-In this guide we will walkthrough the actual implementation (in Go) of the pipeline found in the [GitOps Example Repository](https://github.com/get-glu/gitops-example).
+In this guide, we will walkthrough the actual implementation (in Go) of the pipeline found in the [GitOps Example Repository](https://github.com/get-glu/gitops-example).

 The pipeline code in particular is rooted in this directory: https://github.com/get-glu/gitops-example/tree/main/cmd/pipeline.